-Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)

-Do not complete the rest of this section
+Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) Do not complete the rest of this section ii.

-ii.
 State Policy.
 Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
 State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+iii.
+Medication Error Reporting.
+Select one of the following:

 Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
-Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors but mal information about medication errors available only when requested by the state.
-Specify the types of medication errors that providers are required to record: (State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performant of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency. [and its frequency.
+Complete the following three items:

+(a) Specify state agency (or agencies) to which errors are reported:

+(b) Specify the types of medication errors that providers are required to record:

+(c) Specify the types of medication errors that providers must report to the state:

+Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

+Specify the types of medication errors that providers are required to record:

+iv.
+State Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.

-Application for 1915(c) HCBS Waiver: Draft SC.017.07.01 - Jul 01, 2022 a.
-Methods for Discovery: Health and Welfare a.
-Sub-assurance: The state demonstrates on an ongoing basis that it identifies, addresses and seeks to prevent instances of abuse, neglect, exploitation and unexplained death.
-(Performance measures in this sub-assurance include all Appendix G performance measures for waiver actions submitted before June 1, 2014.)
+Quality Improvement: Health and Welfare